cdl-geneseo/geneseo-dictionary/N/Nest.md

 # Nest

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nest

 Created by  Unknown User (ajm3), last modified by  Unknown User (baj2) on Nov 20, 2012

 1. (n) A large chair that one sits in for inordinate amounts of time.
 Usually has blankets and dirty laundry in the corners. &quot;Bill's in his room in his nest again&quot; A. Moak 2010Obsolete, 2012.
 Joyce